-After the eye is numbed, Dr. Mendelsohn uses a laser to precisely and safely perform the majority of the procedure followed by inserting small instruments to remove the clouded lens fragments.
-A new lens (known as an intraocular lens or IOL) is then inserted in its place.
+To perform Advanced Laser Cataract Surgery, Dr. Mendelsohn uses a laser to precisely and safely preform the majority of the procedure.
+After which, a new lens (known as an intraocular lens or IOL) is then inserted in place of the old lens.
 The incision is extremely small and the cornea heals itself quickly, so no stitches are needed.
 Also, no patches or injections to the eye are required for this five-minute procedure.

-As ophthalmologists dedicated to providing outstanding care, we are delighted to let you know that we offer cataract surgery with the AcrySof® family of lenses, the most advanced and trusted intraocular lenses (IOLs) in the world.
-With the AcrySof® ReSTOR® multifocal IOL, we can generally correct most patients’ cataracts and enable them to see near, far, and everywhere in between without the aid of glasses or bifocals.
-The ability to read, drive and work on the computer is an incredible freedom that was never possible with traditional monofocal lenses.
+We are delighted to let you know that we offer cataract surgery with the AcrySof® family of lenses – the most advanced and trusted intraocular lenses (IOLs) in the world.
+Dr. Mendelsohn uses lens implants that have UV blocker and blue light filtration, features that are vitally important to South Floridians.
+With the AcrySof® ReSTOR® multifocal IOL, Dr. Mendelsohn can not only correct most patients’ cataracts but also enable them to see near, far, and everywhere in between.
+His patients now enjoy the ability to read, drive and work on the computer without the need of glasses or bifocals.

-Previously, if an individual had a moderate to large amount of astigmatism, this could not be corrected at the time of cataract surgery.
-This resulted in the need for full-time eyeglass correction following the surgery.
-However, thanks to a wonderful technological breakthrough, an AcrySof® Toric IOL can be implanted at the time of cataract surgery.
-With the utilization of the toric lens implants, there’s no longer the need for two separate procedures in order to have improved quality distance vision and decreased dependency on glasses.
+Previously, if an individual had a moderate to large amount of astigmatism, their vision could not be fully corrected at the time of cataract surgery, resulting in the need for full-time eyeglass.
+However, thanks to a wonderful technological breakthrough, an AcrySof® Toric IOL can now be implanted at the time of cataract surgery to improve quality distance vision and decrease these patients’ dependency on glasses.

 There is always a risk of complication or infection for any surgical procedure; however, there are steps to address any issues that may arise.
-Prior to the operation, your doctor will discuss these risks and address any questions or concerns you may have.
+Prior to the procedure, Dr. Mendelsohn will discuss these risks and address any questions or concerns you may have.

-If you are interested in scheduling your cataract surgery here at Eye Surgeons and Consultants of Hollywood, Florida, be sure to call (954)894-1500 to book your consultation!
+If you are interested in scheduling your cataract surgery with Dr. Mendelsohn at Eye Surgeons and Consultants of Hollywood, Florida, please be sure to call (954)894-1500 to book your consultation!